 Once receiving the request, the Aggregator NWDAF 1 may decide to subscribe data analytics from other NWDAF instances which can provide the requested data analytics.
 Based on the analytics ID, there are two cases for the Aggregator NWDAF 1 to subscribe data analytics from other NWDAF instances:

 3a.
+If the data analytics requires UE location information, e.g. for the analytics IDs "UE Mobility", "Abnormal behaviour", or "User Data Congestion", then:

+- 3a-1: (optional) The Aggregator NWDAF 1 queries UDM to discover the NWDAF serving the UE, if it is supported.

-If the data analytics requires UE location information, e.g. for the analytics ID "UE Mobility", "Abnormal behaviour", or "User Data Congestion", the Aggregator NWDAF 1determine which NWDAF can provide the required analytics for the area that UE locates.
-In order to discover such NWDAF, the Aggregator NWDAF 1 firstly determines the AMF serving the UE as specified in the clause 6.2.2.1, then requests UE location information from the AMF
+- 3a-2: If step 3a-1 is not supported, was not executed, or did not return a suitable NWDAF serving the UE, the Aggregator NWDAF 1 determines the AMF serving the UE as specified in the clause 6.2.2.1, then requests UE location information from the AMF to be used in the query to NRF in step 4.